Process/How to File a Complaint

 All complaints must be in writing.
-No verbal complaints will be received or investigated.
-Anonymous complaints will not be opened.
-In addition, the Board may, on its own motion, decide to open a complaint.
+The Board will not investigate verbal complaints and does not have the authority to open anonymous complaints.
+In certain situations, the Board may, on its own motion, open a complaint.
 See Board Complaints Policy.

-Once a complaint is received, it is given to the Board's attorney.
-A determination is made as to whether this is an appropriate disciplinary case (i.e., do we have jurisdiction, is it a request for advice, etc.).
-A letter is sent to the complainant acknowledging the complaint.
-The person filing the complaint is not considered to be a party to the complaint; he or she does not have any control over the course of the case.
-A letter of inquiry (and a copy of the complaint) is sent to the respondent requesting a response.
-Usually we ask for a copy of the appraisal and the file notes.
+Once a written complaint is received, a determination is made as to whether this is an appropriate matter to be investigated by the Board (for example, does the Board have jurisdiction, is it a request for advice).
+A letter is sent to the Complainant acknowledging the complaint.
+The Complainant is not a party to the complaint and does not have control over the course of the case, but they may be a witness should a hearing be required.
+A letter of inquiry and a copy of the complaint is sent to the Respondent requesting a response.
+Routinely, Board staff requests a copy of the appraisal and the file notes from the Respondent.
 Upon receipt of the response, the complaint is more thoroughly investigated.

-The results of the investigation are presented to the Board at a regularly scheduled meeting for a determination as to whether probable cause exists that the appraiser has violated the Appraiser Act.
-The Board's attorney prepares a summary of the facts, possible violations and a recommended decision that is presented to the full Board at a Probable Cause hearing.
-The facts are sanitized so that the names of the parties and area of the state involved are kept anonymous.
-If it appears that a Board member may have some knowledge or bias concerning the case, that Board member may be asked to recuse himself from the discussion and vote on the matter.
-Legal counsel may, in her discretion, ask the Chairman to appoint a Board member to assist in the determination of a recommendation to the full Board.
-At the Probable Cause stage, the Board can dismiss the case, dismiss with a letter of warning, dismiss with the condition that the Respondent take further education (see Conditional Dismissal Policy ), ask the attorney to do more investigation or find probable cause and request a hearing.
-The appraiser and complainant are notified of the outcome.
+The investigation results are presented to the Board at a regularly scheduled meeting for a determination as to whether probable cause exists that the appraiser has violated the Appraiser Act or Board rules.
+The Board reviews a summary of the facts, possible violations, and a recommended decision.
+The facts are sanitized so that the Complainant, Respondent, other individuals, and areas of the state involved are kept anonymous.
+If it appears that a Board member may have some knowledge or bias concerning the case, that Board member will recuse him or herself from the discussion and vote on the matter.
+At the Probable Cause stage, the Board may dismiss the case, dismiss with a letter of warning, dismiss with the condition that the Respondent take further education ( See Conditional Dismissal Policy ), ask the investigator to conduct additional investigation, or find probable cause and request a hearing.
+The Respondent and Complainant are notified of the outcome.

-If a hearing will be held, additional investigation takes place, records are subpoenaed and witnesses interviewed.
-Depositions may be taken.
-Board counsel attempts to settle each case, often meeting with respondent (and counsel).
-A Notice of Hearing, outlining the facts and charges, is sent to the respondent at least fifteen days before the hearing.
-The only issues that may be considered at the hearing are those listed in the Notice of Hearing.
-If a continuance is requested within a reasonable period of time, it is routinely granted if it is the first such request.
-The Executive Director has the authority to sign the first Notice of Continuance issued in a case.
-Only the Board can grant any further continuances.
+If a hearing is held, additional investigation may occur, records may be subpoenaed, and witnesses may be interviewed.
+Depositions may also be taken.
+Board counsel attempts to settle each case through a Consent Order, if possible.
+A Notice of Hearing, outlining the facts and potential violations is sent to the Respondent at least fifteen days prior to the hearing.
+The issues that may be considered at the hearing are those enumerated in the Notice of Hearing.
+If a continuance is requested within a reasonable period of time, it is routinely granted, if it is the first such request.
+The Executive Director has the authority to sign the first Order of Continuance issued in a case.
+Only the Board has the authority to grant any further continuances.

-All final decisions which result in at least a reprimand are published in Appraisereport; those which involve suspension or revocation are also sent to newspapers, trade journals, and Superior Court.
+All final decisions which result in at least a reprimand are published in Appraisereport .
 See Publication Policy .

-In some instances, staff may want to ask the Board to open a complaint on appraisal reports looked at during the routine course of business, or may obtain information regarding an appraiser that the staff believes warrants further investigation.
+Staff may request that the Board open a complaint as a result of examination of appraisal reports during the routine course of business or may obtain information regarding an appraiser that the staff believes warrants further investigation.

 Some of those instances are:

-1. When looking at a sample appraisal report as part of an application to upgrade or an audit, staff may see some issues in the report.
+1. When looking at a sample appraisal report as part of an application to upgrade or an audit, staff may observe potential issues in a report indicating non-compliance .

-2. In investigating a complaint against an appraiser, staff may receive a copy of an appraisal report performed by another appraiser on the same or another property that shows some areas of concern.
+2. In investigating a complaint against an appraiser, staff may receive a copy of an appraisal report performed by another appraiser on the same or another property that appears to present potential issues of non-compliance.

-3. Staff may receive information regarding the character of an appraiser, such as the loss of another occupational license or a criminal conviction.
+3. Staff may receive information regarding the fitness or character of an appraiser, such as the loss of another occupational license or a criminal conviction.

-Board counsel will screen all potential Board complaints.
-Counsel will make the investigation request to the Board in the form of a written document that will be presented at a Board meeting.
+Board Counsel will recommend the Board open a complaint or investigation.
 Once the decision is made to open a case, it will be treated as any other case in which a signed complaint has been received.

-§ 150B-41(d) states that "An agency may use its experience, technical, competence, and specialized knowledge in the evaluation of evidence presented to it."
-Investigators will obtain factual information and report that information in a format that can be used by the Appraisal Board in making a determination on the disciplinary matter before them.
-In their determination, the Appraisal Board decides if the development and reporting procedures are not complete, adequate, appropriate or reasonable or not developed in the context of the requirements applicable to the work under investigation.
+N.C.G.S. § 150B-41(d) states that "An agency may use its experience, technical, competence, and specialized knowledge in the evaluation of evidence presented to it."
+Investigators will obtain factual information and report that information in a format that may be used by the Appraisal Board in making a determination on the matter before it.
+In its determination, the Appraisal Board decides if the development, reporting procedures, and communication of assignment results are adequate, appropriate, and reasonable.
+The work is evaluated in the context of the minimum requirements required by the NC Appraisers Act, Board Rules, and the Uniform Standards of Professional Appraisal Practice (USPAP).
 The investigators provide information that the Appraisal Board uses in forming its opinion of whether a violation has occurred.

 The investigators employed by the Appraisal Board provide factual information, utilizing objective reporting procedures.
 Opinions given by the investigators, whether verbally or in writing, will only be those logically flowing from the factual data contained in the investigation file.
 Such opinions, which may be given in testimony or during discussion of probable cause or consent orders, are not considered to be appraisal reviews.

 USPAP defines an appraisal review as "the act or process of developing and communicating an opinion about the quality of another appraiser's work that was performed as part of an appraisal, appraisal review, or appraisal consulting assignment."
 The beginning of Standard 3 of USPAP states "In developing an appraisal review assignment, as appraiser acting as a reviewer..."
 The investigators employed by the Appraisal Board do not develop opinions as to the quality of another appraiser's work.
-They are not given appraisal review assignements as part of their investigations, and they are not acting as reviewers.
-From the definition of appraisal review and from Standard 3, it is clear that the requirements of Standard 3 do not apply to appraisers who are employed by occupational licensing boards to investigate complaints against appraisers.
-Standard 3, therefore, is not considered applicable to investigative services and testimony by investigators employed by the Appraisal Board who are also state-certified real estate appraisers.
-The Appraisal Board is given the authority to prescribe the standards of practice for its licensees by G.S.
+They are not given appraisal review assignments as part of their investigations, and they are not acting as reviewers.
+From the definition of appraisal review and from Standard 3, it is clear that the requirements of Standards 3 and 4 do not apply to appraisers who are employed by occupational licensing boards to investigate complaints against appraisers.
+Standards 3 and 4, therefore, are not considered applicable to investigative services and testimony by investigators employed by the Appraisal Board, who are also state-certified real estate appraisers.
+The Appraisal Board has the authority to prescribe the standards of practice for its licensees, as set forth in G.S.
 93E-1-10.
-Appraisal Board Rule 21 NCAC 57A .0501 adopts certain portions of USPAP as the Board's standard of practice.
-This rule applies to Appraisal Board licensees only when they are performing the acts and services of a real estate appraiser.
+Board Rule 21 NCAC 57A .0501 adopts certain portions of USPAP as the Board's standard of practice.
+This rule applies to Appraisal Board licensees when performing the acts and services of a real estate appraiser.
 It does not apply to licensees who are providing investigation services for the Appraisal Board.
-The services of the Board's investigators are therefore not subject to the provisions of Standard 3 of USPAP.
+The services of the Board's investigators are therefore not subject to the provisions of Standards 3 and 4 of USPAP.

-The North Carolina Appraisal Board does not have the statutory authority to force a respondent to take a continuing education class, but can enter into a consent agreement where the respondent agrees to further education.
-In order to enter into a consent agreement, the Board must first find probable cause.
-The Board has therefore adopted a disposition at Probable Cause known as conditional dismissal.
-Under this disposition, counsel recommends at Probable Cause that the case against the respondent be dismissed once the respondent successfully completes a specified continuing education or prelicensing class.
-The respondent is given a finite amount of time to complete the course; if the course is completed, the case is then dismissed with no further Board involvement.
-If the course is not completed, counsel brings the case back to Probable Cause for further consideration by the Board.
+The Board has therefore adopted a disposition where a matter may be conditionally dismissed.
+Under this disposition, the Board decides that the case against the Respondent be dismissed once the Respondent successfully completes a specified continuing education or prelicensing class.
+The Respondent is given a finite amount of time to complete the course; if the course is completed, the case is then dismissed with no further Board involvement.
+If the course is not completed, the matter is brought back before the Board for further consideration.

 PUBLICATION OF DISCIPLINARY ACTIONS

-When the Board accepts a consent order that allows the sanction to be reduced upon some action of the Respondent (e.g., suspension reduced to a reprimand if respondent completes a standards course), notification will be done according to the lesser sanction.
-If the respondent does not take the action necessary to reduce the sanction the remaining notification will take place at that time.
-For example, if respondent accepts a two month active suspension which will be reduced to a reprimand if he takes a standards course by September 1, publication of the disciplinary action will take place only in the Appraisereport .
-If respondent fails to complete the course by the deadline, the full sanction will be imposed and notification of the suspension will be sent to the press and court, as well as published in the Appraisereport.
+When the Board accepts a consent order that allows the sanction to be reduced upon some action of the Respondent (e.g., suspension reduced to a reprimand if Respondent completes a standards course), notification is based upon the lesser sanction.
+If the Respondent does not take the prescribed action necessary to reduce the sanction, then the remaining notification will take place at that time.
+For example, if the Respondent accepts a two-month active suspension which will be reduced to a reprimand if they complete a standards course by September 1, publication of the Reprimand will be published in the Appraisereport .
+If Respondent fails to complete the course by the deadline, the active suspension will be imposed and will then be published in the Appraisereport.

-The publication will contain the name of the respondent, the respondent’s city or town of residence, a brief summary of the facts and the disciplinary sanction imposed.
-No publication will take place until the time for appeal of the Board's actions has passed.
-If the Board’s decision is appealed, publication will not take place until a final decision has been received.
+The publication will contain the Respondent's name, the Respondent's city or town of residence, a summary of the facts, and the disciplinary sanction imposed.
+No publication will take place until the time for appeal of the Board's actions has passed, if applicable.